topaztechnology/kubes-admin/README.md

-# Kubes admin image with postgres tools
+# Kubes admin image

 ## Overview

-An image that can be used for testing cluster behaviour, including
+An image that can be used for testing cluster behaviour, including:

-* IP tools
+* Networking tools
 * DNS tools
 * SMB tools
 * Postgres client & contrib (for pgbench)
+* SQL Server client
+* Oracle client & sqlplus

 ## Usage